lee-lindley/github_blog/_posts/2022-3-20-Ruby-Rouge-Lexer-PLSQL.md

 like this for a while.

 The nice thing about it is that I was already using *Markdown* to build my pages and converting them to HTML with *pandoc*.
-It was messy and cumbersome, so swithing to *Github Pages* seemed like a good idea.
+It was messy and cumbersome, so switching to *Github Pages* seemed like a good idea.
 As with anything to do with HTML, CSS and web page development, **nothing is ever easy**.

 Github has decent support for SQL syntax highlighting if you use the fence construct: